 While teachers with a normal mobility range are sometimes, understandably, anxious about how to work with hypermobile students in a beneficial way, most of the principles for teaching hypermobile people are also good practice for working with all students, so hypermobile people are easy to integrate into a general yoga class.
 Individual techniques for individual postures are outside the scope of this writing, but pretty much any principle for alignment and physical integrity you have learnt is potentially a great tool for hypermobile students.
-Feel free to use it.
 The following are some general possibilities to explore.

 • Many beginning students share the popular view of yoga in our culture as the cultivation of flexibility.
 Frame physical practice as a movement towards balance and integrity.
 For some students this will mean working on strength and stamina; for others it will mean focusing on loosening restrictions in fascia and muscle.
 This approach will also serve your stiffer students, who may feel that they are ‘bad’ at yoga because they are not flexible.

-• A hypermobile student may find it helpful to have something to push into – this provides greater proprioceptive feedback and de-emphasises extending the joint as the main action.
+• A hypermobile student may find it helpful to have something to push into or resist against – this provides greater proprioceptive feedback and de-emphasises extending the joint as the main action.
 For example: ‘Press your elbows into my hands’ (to work with hyper-extending elbows in downdog), or ‘Press your shin up into your hand’ (to work with a hyper-extending knee in utthita trikonasana).

 • Educate students about edge as a range of possibilities.
 Because of the limitations in their proprioceptive ability, hypermobile people may need guidance to be able to feel the softer edges on the spectrum.
 If a hypermobile student consistently chooses a hard edge, be aware that this may be because it’s the only edge they can feel, rather than concluding that they are an aggressive practitioner.